Heston Kjerstad

-Heston Sawyer Kjerstad (/ˈkərstæd/ KER-stad; born February 12, 1999) is an American professional baseball outfielder and first baseman for the Baltimore Orioles of Major League Baseball (MLB).
+Heston Sawyer Kjerstad (/ˈkərstæd/ KER-stad; born February 12, 1999) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
 The Orioles selected Kjerstad in the first round of the 2020 MLB draft and he made his MLB debut in 2023.
 His nickname is "Silent J" because of the pronunciation of his surname.

 Amateur career

 Kjerstad grew up in Amarillo, Texas, and attended Randall High School.
 As a junior, he batted .477 with 32 runs batted in (RBIs).
 He was named his district's most valuable player and first team All-State.
 Kjerstad was named first team All-State and the district's most valuable player again as a senior.
 The Seattle Mariners selected him in the 36th round of the 2017 Major League Baseball draft, but he opted to play college baseball for the University of Arkansas instead.

 As a freshman, Kjerstad was a starting outfielder for the Arkansas Razorbacks.
 He batted .332 with 30 extra base hits, 14 home runs, 58 RBIs and was named the Southeastern Conference (SEC) Freshman of the Year, second team All-SEC and a freshman All-American by the National Collegiate Baseball Writers Association and the Collegiate Baseball Newspaper.
 He helped the team to the 2018 College World Series final and was named to the All-Tournament team.
 As a sophomore, Kjerstad was again named second team All-SEC after batting .327 with 17 home runs and 51 RBIs.
 During the summer, he played for the Team USA Collegiate National Baseball Team and batted .395 in 14 games.

-Kjerstad entered his junior season as a preseason first team All-American selection by Perfect Game and by Collegiate Baseball Newspaper and as a top prospect for the 2020 Major League Baseball Draft.
+Kjerstad entered his junior season as a preseason first team All-American selection by Perfect Game and by Collegiate Baseball Newspaper and as a top prospect for the 2020 Major League Baseball draft.
 He was named the SEC Player of the Week as well as the National Player of the Week by Collegiate Baseball for the first week of the season after going 7 for 13 with four home runs, 10 RBIs and six runs scored in the Razorbacks opening series against Eastern Illinois.
 Kjerstad batted .448 with six home runs, 20 RBIs and 19 runs scored in 16 games before the season was cut short due to the coronavirus pandemic.